-Work with projects: Create projects from the web console or CLI to organize and share the software you develop.
+Work with projects: Create projects from the OKD web console or OpenShift CLI (

-Use the Topology view to visually interact with your applications, monitor status, connect and group components, and modify your code base.
+Use the Topology view to see your applications, monitor status, connect and group components, and modify your code base.

-Create Deployments and DeploymentConfigs: Use Deployments and DeploymentConfigs to exert fine-grained management over applications.
+DeploymentConfig objects to exert fine-grained management over applications.

-Use the Workloads page or
+Manage deployments by using the Workloads page or OpenShift CLI (

 Create templates: Use existing templates or create your own templates that describe how an application is built or deployed.
 A template can combine images with descriptions, parameters, replicas, exposed ports and other content that defines how an application can be run or built.